attack68/rateslib/docs/source/api/rateslib.calendars.NamedCal.rst

 NamedCal
 ==========

-.. currentmodule:: rateslib.calendars
+.. currentmodule:: rateslib.scheduling

 .. py:class:: NamedCal(name)

-   A calendar wrapper of a :class:`~rateslib.calendars.UnionCal` created by a string name.
+   A calendar wrapper of a :class:`~rateslib.scheduling.UnionCal` created by a string name.

    See :ref:`User Guide: Calendars <settlement-cals>`.